aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 * Choose **Delete** to delete the stack you created in this lab, and then **Delete stack** to confirm.

-Perform same steps as above for your other stacks as well: `cfn-workshop-condition-prod`, `cfn-workshop-condition-property-test`.
+Perform the same cleanup steps above for your other stacks you created in this lab: `cfn-workshop-condition-prod`, and `cfn-workshop-condition-property-test`.

 ---
 ### Conclusion